Redjinator/ecommstore/README.md

 # ecommstore
-Welcome to the ecommstore project!
-This dynamic e-commerce platform is a practice project aimed at rebuilding an online shopping experience I previously created for my oldest daughter.
-Designed with flexibility in mind, it caters to various types of products and services, providing a seamless user experience.
+This is an e-commerce platform that is a practice project aimed at rebuilding an online shopping experience I previously created for my oldest daughter to try and sell her artwork.
+This file

 ## Getting Started
-This project is built using Ruby on Rails, a powerful framework for web development.
+This project is built using Ruby on Rails.
 To get this application up and running on your system, ensure you have Ruby installed.

 ### Prerequisites
-- Ruby (Version specified in `.ruby-version`)
+- Ruby (3.2.3)
+- Rails (7.1.3)
 - PostgreSQL for the database

+---
+NOTE: Below instructions are generic rails project info, I will update as I move forward with the project.

 ### Installation
 1. Clone the repository to your local machine.